apache/axis-axis2-java-core/modules/tool/axis2-xsd2java-maven-plugin/src/site/markdown/usage.md

 # The XSD2Java Goal

 The plugin reads the specified XSD files and creates the matching Axis2 ADB Java bean classes.
-The mapping from XSD target-namespaces to Java packages is specified with the `namespace2Packages` configuration element above.
+The mapping from XSD target-namespaces to Java packages is specified with the `namespaceMappings` configuration element above.

 See the detailed documentation on [properties](xsd2java-mojo.html) for how to configure the goal.